canyi-chen/canyi-chen.github.io/index.md

 ## Biography

-I am currently a Ph.D.
-Candidate from the [Institute of Statistics and Big Data](http://isbd.ruc.edu.cn/) at [Renmin University of China](https://www.ruc.edu.cn/) (RUC), advised by Professor [Liping Zhu](https://scholar.google.com/citations?user=IRVKAnAAAAAJ&hl=en), and expected to graduate in June 2023.
+I earned my Ph.D. degree in statistics from the [Institute of Statistics and Big Data](http://isbd.ruc.edu.cn/) at [Renmin University of China](https://www.ruc.edu.cn/) (RUC) in June 2023.
+I am lucky to be advised by Professor [Liping Zhu](https://scholar.google.com/citations?user=IRVKAnAAAAAJ&hl=en).
 Before the graduate school, I received my Bachelor in [Mathematics](http://math.bnu.edu.cn/) from [Beijing Normal  University](https://www.bnu.edu.cn/) in 2018.

 <!--
 I also serve as an anonymous referee for *Statistica Sinica*.